ezCGP/ezCGP/README.md

 # ezCGP
-a simple low level framework to Cartesian Genetic Programming in python(3)
+A simple low level framework to Cartesian Genetic Programming (CGP) in Python(3)